pschool-in/curriculum/content/social/social-living-4.md

 6. If you have free time, put it to good use by studying.
 7. Fix a particular time for playing, watching TV and resting.
 However, remember to spend only that much time on those activities.

-### School Management Committe
+### School Management Committee
 To make sure that the school is run smoothly, a ‘School Management Committee’ is formed.
 The School Management Committee consists of parents, teachers, local experts and student representatives.
 The Committee tries to understand the difficulties of parents, students and teachers.
 It gives guidance to solve these difficulties.
 It prepares and recommends a school development plan.
 It keeps an eye on the regular attendance of students and teachers in the school.
 It helps in carrying out schemes such as the mid-day meal.
-In this way, teachers and parents work together through the School Management Committee to ensure the round development of the students.
+In this way, teachers and parents work together through the School Management Committee to ensure the all round development of the students.

 ## Fill in the Blanks (drag and drop)
 ```